 Step 3.
 Press the “steam” function and set the timer for 5 minutes.

 Step 4.
 When the timer goes off, check the shrimp.
 If your shrimp are small or medium, they may be done.
-The shrimp is considered done when they are pink and slightly curled.
-They do NOT need to be fully curled in order to be considered done.
-(In fact, if they’re fully curled they’re likely over-done.)
+The shrimp are considered done when they are pink and slightly curled.
+They do NOT need to be fully curled to be considered done.
+(In fact, if they’re fully curled, they’re likely overdone.)

 Step 5.
 If you’re cooking large shrimp, you will need to stir the shrimp and add an additional 4-5 minutes to the timer.
 Check the shrimp at 4 minutes and add 1-2 minutes, if needed.

 Step 6.
-Serve immediately or keep in the refrigerator for 3-4 days.
+Serve the Instant Pot steamed shrimp immediately or keep them in the refrigerator for 3-4 days.
 Cooked shrimp can also be frozen for 3-6 months if wrapped well.

-The cook time for shrimp will depend greatly on the size of your shrimp.
-I’ve written this recipe for large shrimp (approx 16-20 per pound) because that’s what I usually buy.
+The cooking time for shrimp in Instant Pot will depend greatly on the size of your shrimp.
+I’ve written this recipe for large shrimp (approximately 16-20 per pound) because that’s what I usually buy.
 For smaller shrimp, reduce the cooking time to 3 minutes and watch the shrimp to prevent overcooking.
-Make note of the total cook time for the size shrimp you bought so you can set the timer correctly the next time.
+Make note of the total cook time for the size of shrimp you bought so you can set the timer correctly the next time.

-Note: If you don’t have access to these stores OR your local stores don’t carry high-quality seafood, I recommend Butcher Box.
-You can read my honest review of their products here!
+Note: If your local stores don’t carry high-quality seafood, I recommend Butcher Box.
+You can read my honest review of their products here and how to make Butcher Box worth the cost here!

 - Add lemon slices or lime slices to the water.